Package your Electron app into OS-specific bundles (.app, .exe, etc.) via JavaScript or the command line.

 npm install electron-packager -g

-Building an Electron app for the Windows target platform requires editing the Electron.exe
+Building an Electron app for the Windows target platform requires editing the Electron.exe file.

-Currently, Electron Packager uses node-rcedit
+Currently, Electron Packager uses node-rcedit to accomplish

 this.
 A Windows executable is bundled in that Node package and needs to be run in order for this